Queue#

 Type constraints#

-The element type must satisfy two requirements:
+The element type must be:

 • trivially copyable — elements are copied by value into slots